JohnSnowLabs/spark-nlp/docs/en/alab/training_configurations.md

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.2.0/visual_ner_train_4.png" style="width:100%;"/>

-Once the training is finished, it is possible to download the training logs by clicking on the download logs icon of the recently trained NER model which includes information like training parameters and TF graph used along with precision, recall, f1 score, etc.
+Once the training is finished, it is possible to download the training logs by clicking on the download logs icon of the recently trained NER model which includes information like training parameters and TF graph used along with precision, recall, f1 score, etc. This information is also accessible by clicking on the benchmarking icon available on the models on the Models page.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.2.0/training_logs.png" style="width:100%;"/>